freshirosoft/financialcalculator-privacy/privacy-policy.md

 This Service does not use these “cookies” explicitly.
 However, the app may use third-party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

+We use Firebase Analytics(Google Analytics) in the application in order to monitor the app usage.
+Hence by using this application you agree to the cookie policy of the respective third-party services.

 **Service Providers**

 I may employ third-party companies and individuals due to the following reasons: